 Manuscripts should be submitted electronically to the Psychological Science submission site, http://mc.manuscriptcentral.com/psci.
-Before doing so, please be sure to consult the 2012 Contributor FAQ.
+Before submitting your manuscript, please be sure to consult the Contributor FAQ.

 - Preparation of Graphics

 - Author Contributions

 - English Language Help